 17 August 1922: The transfer of Dublin Castle by the British to the Provisional Government of the Irish Free State was completed on this day.

-The structure built on the orders of King John had large sturdy walls and four round towers to protect it from attack by the Irish.
+It had large sturdy walls and four round towers to protect it from attack by the Irish.
 The south-east Record Tower is the last intact medieval tower, not only of Dublin Castle but also of Dublin itself.
 It functioned as a high security prison and held native Irish hostages and priests in Tudor times.

 So strong and well-defended was it and so important to the Crown that it never fell to attack.
 It was besieged in 1537 during the Revolt of Silken Thomas, almost taken in the Rising of 1641 and later occupied by the soldiers of the English Parliament under Cromwell.
 In 1798 it again came under threat and at Easter 1916 the insurgents of the Irish Citizen Army attempted to seize it by coup de main but without success.